 You should give a copy of the trust document to anyone you named to be a custodian of trust property inherited by a young beneficiary.
 The custodian may need it to show his or her authority to manage the property on behalf of the beneficiary.

 It's not usually advisable to give copies of the trust document to beneficiaries.
 The problem is that if you later revoke or amend the trust but don't collect all the old copies, outdated copies of your trust document will still exist.

 Some states allow the trustee of a trust to register the trust with the local court.
 Registration of a living trust doesn't give the court any power over the administration of the trust unless there's a dispute.
 Registration serves to give the court jurisdiction over any disputes involving the trust -- for example, if after your death, a beneficiary wants to object to the way your successor trustee distributed the trust property.
 But if you don't register your trust, the result is the same: The court still has jurisdiction if a disgruntled relative or creditor files suit.
 (The only exception is that if a court demands that a trustee register a trust, and the trustee refuses, the trustee can be removed.)

-Only two states "require" trust registration, but even in those states, there are no legal consequences or penalties if you don't.
+Only three states "require" trust registration, but even in those states, there are no legal consequences or penalties if you don't.